 19. Rocky Mountain National Park

 Rocky Mountain National Park’s 415 square miles encompass and protect spectacular mountain environments.
 Enjoy Trail Ridge Road – which crests at over 12,000 feet including many overlooks to experience the subalpine and alpine worlds – along with over 300 miles of hiking trails, wildflowers, wildlife, starry nights, and fun times.
 In a world of superlatives, Rocky is on top!

-Sunflower Farm is a rural haven in Longmont, Colorado and is a educational demonstration farm.
-This farm has a preschool, school-aged program and summer camps, which integrate farm, nature and animals to foster deep curiosity, exploration and play, allowing endless opportunity for education, profound growth and self awareness.
-With every kind of farm animal you can imagine, this working farm is also open to the public, in an event called Farmfest, as well as this year they have introduced summer music evenings, hosting local musicians and food trucks for an evening of music, as the sun sets.
 Sunflower Farm invites you to come laugh, explore, dream, and play as you and your family enjoy the serene combination of nature, animals and farm life.
-During your visit, you can pet the goats, sheep and llama, jump from hay bale to hay bale, play in the playhouse and giant sandbox silo, explore the tree forts, balance on the slack line and peruse the airplane.
+During your visit, you can pet the baby goats, sheep and llamas, jump from hay bale to hay bale, play in the playhouse and giant sandbox silo, explore kids cabin, play on the new merry-go-round, swing on tire swings and peruse the airplane.
 Water play is available on hot days and marshmallows are for sale to toast over the bonfire on cooler days.
 This visit is unlike any other.
-Reservations are required and available online to purchase, under "Visit Us" and “Farmfest".
+Reservations are required and available online to purchase, under "Visit Us" and “Farmfest”.

 Winners in Special CategoriesIn the second part of our survey, we asked readers to select their favorites in three categories.
 Here were their choices.